kadrikoobi/test/README.md

-# Proovitöö
+# ProovitÃ¶Ã¶

-It displays a form to add products, a grid of products and shopping cart to display a number of items in shopping list.
+It displays a form to add products, a grid of products and shopping cart to display a number of items in shopping list.Products can be added, deleted or pick them up to shopping cart.

 ## Installation